-2021-22 School Safety Plan
+2022-23 School Safety Plan

 Loyalton High School staff and students enjoy a safe place to work and learn.
 Staff members remain vigilant during school breaks and before and after school each day.
-All visitors are asked to check in at the school office, and regular school volunteers are screened through the district screening process.
-The district School Safety Plan was revised and implemented in the fall of 2008 and reviewed annually since.
+All visitors are asked to check in at the school office, and regular school volunteers are screened through the screening process at the office and receive Visitor Tags before visiting the classrooms.
+The district School Safety Plan was revised and reviewed annually since.
 Safety drills are performed; students are well aware of safety procedures during safety drills.
 District personnel are assigned to review health records and report to the staff the special health needs of students.
-Staff has been A.L.I.C.E. trained and will continue to be trained over the next 2 years.
+Staff has been A.L.I.C.E. trained and will continue to be trained over the years and participated in active-shooter scenarios with local law enforcement and local emergency medical personnel.
+All interior classroom doors are locked during the school day.

 School suspensions are extremely low and a positive school culture is supported.
 Loyalton High school uses restorative justice programs such as a peer-to-peer conflict transition/mediation program to foster positive peer interaction and student leadership.
-This program, called the LHS Peace ROARiors Program is guided by our PBIS practice of Responsibility and Openmindedness.
+This program, called the LHS Peace ROARiors Program is guided by our PBIS practice of Responsibility and Open-mindedness.

 The Leadership team of the Sierra-Plumas Joint Unified School District and the School Site Council have completed an update of our district/schools Safety Plan.
 Our Safety Plan is based on the National Emergency Management System and is reviewed by the Board of Education annually.
 Community agencies were contributors to the plan.
+In June of 2022, teacher participated in a crisis/active-shooter readiness exercise with local law enforcement and emergency agencies.